Why doesn't Direct Neurology Care take insurance?

 Simply put, we value freedom of medical choice- both yours and ours.
 Have you ever been compelled to work your way down your insurance's medication algorithm before you were able to get something that you suspected would be best for you to begin with?
 Who suffered the side effects, you or the person who decided on the algorithm?

 Privacy is another important reason to choose a Direct Care practice.
-Let's assume you don't want the insurance company, employer, or government to have access to your personal health information.
-Or, maybe you just don't think it is appropriate to have your information used for purposes other than to benefit your individual health.
-Then allow us to suggest that you might not want to let that information rest on a computer system that is mandated by, controlled by, and interconnected with the government or the insurance company (and by extension the employer).
+If you believe that your personal health information should be seen only by you and your doctor, and that is should be used for no other purpose than to benefit your personal health, then allow us to suggest that you might not want to let that information rest on a computer system that is mandated by, controlled by, and interconnected with the government or the insurance company (and by extension your employer).
 To the extent allowed by law, Direct Care practices are shielded from these intrusions.

 How about cost transparency?
 Anyone trying to decipher an "Explanation of Benefits" letter cannot help but think that the insurance companies want you to feel confused by the cost of medical care, and perhaps a little scared- otherwise why would you need them?
 At Direct Neurology Care, we practice medicine, not financial shell games, and we don't try to scare our patients.
 That is why you can find our price list right on our website.

 We also really like fair prices.
-Hiring several staff members to deal with the Insurance company's shifting requirements, complex rules, and claw-backs doesn't help to keep prices low, for us, or for you.
+Hiring several staff members to deal with the Insurance company's ever shifting rules and claw-backs doesn't help to keep prices low, for us, or for you.

 Am I eligible to obtain Direct Neurology Care Services?

 There are currently many prohibitive limitations on private direct pay relationships that have been put in place by Medicare, Medicaid, and the Office of Veteran's Affairs.
 As a result, it is our deepest regret that we cannot see either VA or Medicare/Medicaid eligible patients at this time.
-Rest assured, once these intrusions into the patient's personal choice are lifted, we will also welcome this deserving population.
 Please use our Contact page if you have further questions about Medicare/Medicaid or VA induced limitations.
 We would be happy to discuss this with you further.

 How does Direct Neurology Care differ from a traditional Neurology practice?